s9w/Ginseng/README.md

 # Ginseng

 Ginseng is a spaced repetition program/app.
-Quick comparison:
+Like Anki, but different.
 - 100% in browser client-side Javascript
 - Data stored in JSON format.
 Sync currently over file in/export, Dropbox and in browser
 - Repetition time can be freely chosen.
 Can be the classic spaced repetition way, or a fixed time intervals or anything you like
-- Informations can have arbitrary entries, tags, have rich metadata stored and reviews can be done on any selection based on that data.
-No fixed "deck" structure
+- No fixed "deck" structure.
+Rather you can create filters that dynamically create reviews
 - proper Markdown and LaTeX (Katex and Mathjax) support

 ## Quickstart / Introduction
 What you want to learn/memorize is stored in an *info* which contains several *entries*.
 If you learn Spanish, an info could contain two entries with the english and spanish expressions.

-You then create a *view* on those infos, which can be thought of as a flashcard with a front and back side.
+You then create a *view* on those infos, where each view can be thought of as a flashcard with a front and back side.
 In this case, the front could show the english word and vici versa.

-Those views on the individual infos are then shown, or rather "tested" on you.
-You can then set a time for the next review.

-There are sane defaults and auto-generated info types, views and selections, so don't be intimidated by the details below.
-That's more of a documentation

-### Views
-Then we can have several 'views' (cards) on that info.
-A common thing to do is set up two views for Those infos: One that shows the front and asks for the back side, and visi versa.
-That can also be conditional, only applying to a matching tag.
-That way you can generate "reverse" views on infos only for those where you set a `reverse` tag for example.
+More than one view can be created from an info, for example if you want to test the reverse relation also. or any other template based on that info.

+Views can be bound to a condition or filter so they only get generated when for example the information has a "reverse" tag.

 The views are written in markdown code and you can access the info fields with curly braces.
 Example of a view-front:
 ```